absmach/a1/docs/supermq.md

 ### 1.3 Provision SuperMQ Resources

-Follow these steps to create the necessary resources.
+Follow the steps to create the necessary resources(You need to provision users, clients, channels and a domain on supermq).
 For complete CLI documentation, see the [SuperMQ CLI Documentation](https://docs.supermq.absmach.eu/cli).

 #### Step 1: Create a User